LEGION OF SUPER-HEROES

 Shrinking Violet is elected leader (due to the coercion of the Emerald Eye).
-1st apps. of Saturn Girl's family, Bertor, Sydne & Jancel Ardeen; 1st app.
-Dr. Gym'll.
-Diplomats Arn Kwin & Xamuel Ivar are revealed as a gay couple.
+First appearances of Saturn Girl's family, Bertor, Sydne and Jancel Ardeen, and of Dr. Gym'll.
+Diplomats Arn Kwin and Xamuel Ivar are revealed as a gay couple.

 Legionnaires #38 (July 1996)

-1st app. the Uncanny Amazers: Atom'X, Insect Queen (Lonna Leing), Kid Quantum II (Jazmin Cullen), Konk & Monstress (Candi Pyponte-Le Parc III); Apparition is brought back to life, having found sanctuary inside Ultra Boy's body.
+First appearance the Uncanny Amazers: Atom'X, Insect Queen (Lonna Leing), Kid Quantum II (Jazmin Cullen), Konk and Monstress (Candi Pyponte-Le Parc III); Apparition is brought back to life, having found sanctuary inside Ultra Boy's body.

 Legion vs. Dr. Regulus on Gallan; Dirk Morgna aids the Legion.

 Legionnaires #39 (Aug.
 1996)

 Leviathan dies defeating Dr. Regulus, which triggers Violet to reveal herself as Emerald Violet, possessor of the Emerald Eye.